Sewage Backup Emergency Service in Toronto & the GTA

 What the visit usually includes

-- 1. Safe-use check: Determine whether sinks, toilets, showers, or laundry can be used
+- 1. Safe-use check: Confirm whether sinks, toilets, showers, or laundry should stay off.

 What changes price and scope